How to Dry Mint in the Air Fryer: Quick Dehydration Method!

 What is the Best Way to Dry Mint?

-The best ways to dry mint are the microwave or air fryer.
+While this is subjective, the quickest ways to dry mint are the microwave or air fryer.
 These two methods take the shortest amount of time, don’t noticeably harm flavor over other drying methods, and get you a reliable dry that makes your herbs safe for storage.

 Air drying takes much longer, though arguably you don’t have to do much other than string up bunches of herbs.
 However, if you live in a humid area, you’ll never be able to dry your leaves out enough to prevent molding.